 Both platforms offer online classes.

-On italki the classes are conducted over Skype.
-Prior to your class time, the teacher will send you a request on Skype and at the scheduled time, the two of you will begin your class.
+On italki, the classes are conducted over your choice of “communication tool,” whether its the italki Classroom, Skype, FaceTime, or Hangouts, depending on what the teacher has available.
 Not every teacher on italki will have the option for video chat.
 The vast majority do, but it’s possible you’ll find a few that don’t.

-Verbling uses their own video platform instead of Skype.
+Verbling uses its own video platform exclusively.
 You’ll log-in to your Verbling account and take the classes from there directly.
-This may make it easier for some as you don’t have to deal with Skype.
 It’s pretty simple and intuitive to use.

 I prefer italki over Verbling